-\p Given the great interest surrounding ordinary finite $W$-algebras in the past thirteen years and the numerous breakthroughs regarding ordinary representations of Lie algebras, it is the authors hope that similar progress may be made in the modular case using these finite $W$-algebras.
-It is natural to wonder whether there exists a description of $\wU(\g,e)$ similar to that of the ordinary FWA given in \cite{Lo10}, indeed the tools for such a theory have begun to be developed in \cite{BK08}.
+\p Given the interest surrounding ordinary finite $W$-algebras in the past thirteen years and the numerous breakthroughs regarding ordinary representations of Lie algebras, it is the author's hope that similar progress may be made in the modular case using these finite $W$-algebras.
+Losev famously constructed the ordinary finite $W$-algebra as as the Fedesov quantisation of the Poisson algebra structure which occurs naturally on the Slodowy slice \cite{Lo10b}.
+Although the theory of Fedesov quantisation in positive characteristics has only recently started to be developed in \cite{BK08} it is natural to wonder whether there exists a description of $\wU(\g,e)$ comparable to Losev's.